TwistingTwists/obsidian-tools/w-51-running.md

 	- [ ] frontend logic to use the

-- [ ] elevenlabs - required in config.py
+- [x] elevenlabs - required in config.py
 - [ ] logger -- extra key for dumping json fields

+- [ ] dialogue change -> use audio of original scene
+	- [ ] voice generation should happen
+	- [ ] voice selection can be skipped - use voice_id added to db
+- [ ] scene change ->

+if video  has mutliple scnees and you change ONE scene.

+### handle these cases for voice generation
+dialgoue change, scene change

+#### ignore for now
+- [ ] edge cases - if the speaker2 is not speaking -> use
+- [ ] retry generation of the scene to be handled

 ### ideation
 - generation of good story
 	- data driven
-	- other commercial driven
+	- other commercials driven

 ### Zen Mode - QIP (quality improvement programme)

 | discord msg                                                                                        | failure                                                                                                            | fix? |
 | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ | ---- |